Hot Fuzz

+Hot Fuzz is a 2007 buddy cop action comedy film directed by Edgar Wright, who co-wrote the film with Simon Pegg.
+Pegg stars as Nicholas Angel, an elite London police officer, whose proficiency makes the rest of his team look bad, causing him to be re-assigned to a West Country village where a series of gruesome deaths takes place.
+Nick Frost stars alongside him as Police Constable Danny Butterman, Angel's partner.

-Hot Fuzz is a 2007 action comedy film directed by Edgar Wright and written by Wright and Simon Pegg.
-Starring Pegg, Nick Frost, Timothy Dalton, and Jim Broadbent, the film centres on two police officers investigating a series of mysterious and gruesome deaths in a West Country village.
-It is the second and most successful film in the Three Flavours Cornetto trilogy, succeeding Shaun of the Dead (2004) and followed by The World's End (2013).
+Hot Fuzz is the second and most commercially successful film in the Three Flavours Cornetto trilogy, succeeding Shaun of the Dead and followed by The World's End.
+Over 100 action films were used as inspiration for the script.

-Over 100 action films were used as inspiration for developing the script.
-Principal photography took place in Wells, Somerset for eleven weeks.
-Ten artists worked on visual effects, which involved explosions, gore and gunfire scenes.
-The film opened on 16 February 2007 in the United Kingdom and 20 April in the United States to box office success, grossing US$80 million worldwide against a budget of $12–16 million.
-Hot Fuzz received critical acclaim.
-In 2020, Empire named it the 67th greatest film of the 21st century.
+Principal photography took place in Wells, Somerset, for eleven weeks and ten artists worked on VFX, which involved explosions, gory gunfire scenes and a flip book.
+Released on 16 February 2007 in the United Kingdom and 20 April in the United States, Hot Fuzz received acclaim from critics and grossed US$80 million worldwide on a budget of $12–16 million.
+In 2020, Empire named it the 67th-greatest film of the 21st century.

 Plot

-PC Nicholas Angel, a high-achieving Metropolitan Police officer, is promoted to Sergeant, but his resentful colleagues arrange for him to be reassigned to the small rural town of Sandford, Gloucestershire, a regular "Village of the Year" winner.
-Angel is soon frustrated by the mundanity of the village, his lazy and incompetent colleagues, and local police and Neighbourhood Watch Alliance (NWA) commitment to low crime statistics rather than law enforcement.
-His partner, PC Danny Butterman, who he arrested for drink-driving, is a fan of buddy cop films and the son of Inspector Frank Butterman, Angel's superior.
+Nicholas Angel, a recently promoted Metropolitan Police Sergeant, is reassigned to the rural town of Sandford, Gloucestershire, for being too exceptional despite him wanting to continue with London Metropolitan Police Service.
+Angel arrests Danny Butterman for drunk driving, but later discovers that he is the son of Inspector Frank Butterman, and a police officer himself.
+Angel is frustrated by the village's mundanity, his and Frank's incompetent colleagues, and the Neighbourhood Watch Alliance (NWA)'s prioritisation of low crime statistics over law enforcement.
+Angel and Danny stop the two lead actors of a local production of Romeo and Juliet for speeding.
+A cloaked figure later murders the actors with an axe, and stages their deaths as a car crash; only Angel suspects foul play.

-Martin Blower and Eve Draper, the two lead actors of an am-dram production of Romeo and Juliet, whom Angel had pulled over for speeding, are murdered by a cloaked axe-wielding figure, who stages it as a car accident.
-Angel is the only officer who suspects foul play.
-Sent to resolve a small dispute, Angel discovers an illegal weapons stash, including an old sea mine, and confiscates it.
-Angel warms to Danny, and they binge-watch action movies at Danny's home.
-That night, wealthy land developer George Merchant is attacked in his home by a cloaked figure and killed in a deliberate gas explosion.
+Angel and Danny later confiscate an illegal weapons stash, including an old sea mine.
+Angel warms to Danny, and together they binge-watch action films at Danny's house.
+That night, a cloaked figure attacks wealthy land developer George Merchant in his home, and kills him in a gas explosion.
+Angel suspects that the deaths are connected to a recent property deal.

-Angel suspects that the killings are connected to a recent property deal.
-A local journalist, Tim Messenger, approaches Angel at a village fete, claiming to have information, but a cloaked figure dislodges masonry atop the church's tower, which falls and kills Messenger.
-Whilst buying Danny a late birthday gift, Angel learns from Leslie Tiller, the village florist, about her plans to sell her land to Merchant's business partners.
-While Angel retrieves his notebook, she is stabbed in the neck with her garden shears; Angel gives chase but loses the killer.
-Angel suspects Simon Skinner, a supermarket manager, as the property deal would have built a rival supermarket, but Skinner has an alibi.
+Tim Messenger, a local journalist, approaches Angel at the village fête, claiming to have information.
+However, a cloaked figure kills Messenger by dislodging masonry from the church's tower.
+Angel learns from Leslie Tiller, the village florist, about her plans to sell her land to Merchant's business partners.
+While Angel is retrieving his notebook, a cloaked figure murders Leslie with her garden shears and escapes.
+Angel suspects supermarket manager Simon Skinner, as the property deal would have built a rival supermarket, but Skinner has an alibi.